griffinbank/titan/doc/source/index.html.md

 subset of Korma's functionality with a specific focus on composable functions and delayed execution.

+The idea here is that you can modify a query as many times as you want in whatever function composition model you prefer.
+Then, when you need the data, you can dereference it to execute the query.

 <aside class="notice">
 Per-model logic should be stored in individual namespaces.
 By convention, individual models should be declared in <code>$yourapp.model.$modelname</code>